koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_52_how-is-theinformation-hand-ormachine-machine-readable-one-ortwo-passive-active-transponder.md

-# Here is what the Table in slide 52 of lecture 12 contains (Line by Line):
+# Slide 52 of Lecture 12 contains information about Here is what the Table in slide 52 of lecture 12 contains (Line by Line):

 ---